The name of the drug is PEGPH20.

 To learn more about this trial: NCT02715804.

 “There are many aspects of pancreatic tumors that defied everything we thought we knew about malignancies,” says Hingorani, who was among the first researchers to show that pancreatic tumors do not grow new blood vessels.
-In addition, many of the vessels that are present are collapsed under the high pressures.
+In addition, many of the vessels that are present are collapsed from the high pressures.
 And it was that finding that spurred ongoing interest targeting the biophysics of pancreatic tumors.